Premium Onsite Badge Selection Guide

 • Some Event organizers who have shorter events (2 days or less), they may consider badge only with no sleeves and lanyards only.

-• We are not in the sleeve or lanyard business, so please don't forget to purchase what you need.
-We recommend "pc/nametag" as a viable option.
+We are not in the sleeve business, so please don't forget to purchase what you need.
+We recommend "Billy's Badges" as a viable option.

 Did this answer your question?